How To Stop Trying To Love Yourself, And Start Being Happy

 Part of the difficulty is that most of us incorrectly believe that LOVE is a feeling – not just any old feeling, but a good, nice, happy feeling.

-If everything is LOVE, then LOVE has to be both good and bad… light and dark… pleasure and pain…
+If everything is LOVE, then by definition LOVE has to be both good and bad… light and dark… pleasure and pain…

 If I told the new-age crowd that LOVE was bad, love was dark and love was pain, they’d call me a heathen and digitally stone me to death with hundreds of scathing blog comments below this post.